CNC Machinery Technology Guide: Discover Modern Manufacturing Tools and Industry Basics

 Frequently Asked Questions

 CNC stands for Computer Numerical Control.
-It refers to automated machines controlled by computer programs that guide tool movements for precise manufacturing.
+It refers to automated machines controlled by computer programs for precise manufacturing.

 What materials can CNC machines process?

-CNC machines can process a wide range of materials including metals, plastics, composites, wood, and certain ceramics.
+CNC machines can process metals, plastics, composites, wood, and some ceramics.

 G-code is a programming language used to control CNC machines.
-It instructs the machine where to move, how fast to cut, and what tool to use.
+It defines movement, speed, and tool actions.

 What is 5-axis CNC machining?